 Finish the Dauphinoise Potatoes

 Transfer potatoes to prepared casserole dish.
 For best results, use 1½-2½ cup capacity dish.
-You may also use a small oven-safe pan, including a cast-iron.
+You may also use a small oven-safe pan, including a cast iron.

 Top with remaining Parmesan and bake until cheese browns, 18-20 minutes.

-While potatoes cook, make carrots.
+While potatoes bake, cook carrots.